 If you do not see the interactive crime map above, you can also find it here.

-10940 Fairfax Boulevard / Five Guys Restaurant – On February 20 At 3:52 PM the victim reported that unknown person(s) had stolen her iPhone which she had briefly left unattended on a table at the restaurant.
+9508 Payless Boulevard / Payless Shoes – On April 13 at 5:31 PM an employee reported that unknown person(s) had stolen her iPhone which she had left on a shelf while attending to customers.

 3800 Block of Bradwater Street – On April 14 at 10:50 AM the resident reported that she had received a telephone call from an unknown male subject who stated she owed back taxes and would be arrested, deported and lose her citizenship if she did not remit a large sum of money immediately.
 She then received a second call, at which time she contacted police.

 9925 Main Street / Printing Ideas – On April 14 at 12:16 PM the owner reported that between March 31 and April 4 unknown person(s) had made fraudulent applications to open telephone accounts in the name of the business and make unauthorized charges.

 11170 Lee Highway / Clover Contracting, Inc. – On April 14 at 1:58 PM a manager reported that a former employee had failed to return assorted tools to the firm after leaving its employment.

 10200 Block of Brigade Drive – On April 16 at 9:15 PM the resident reported that she had received a cell phone text message directing her to call a telephone number or face legal consequences.
 The victim called and spoke to an unknown male subject who stated she owed the IRS back taxes which she would have to pay or face prison time.
 She was directed to obtain money cards and then give the numbers on them to the caller, which the victim did.
 She subsequently learned from the IRS web site that she had been the victim of a fraud.